Collision Reporting Center Opens in Tucson

-If you have been involved in a noninjury car accident in Tucson since 2011, the Tucson Police Department (TPD) likely did not send an officer to investigate or write a report of the accident.
-TPD stopped responding to noninjury crashes due to staffing concerns, which made it difficult to get a police report for an accident.
+If you have been involved in a car accident in Tucson since 2011, the Tucson Police Department (TPD) likely did not send an officer to investigate or write a report of the accident.
+TPD stopped responding to auto accidents not involving serious injury due to staffing concerns, making it difficult to get a police report for motor vehicle accidents.
 Now TPD has opened the first Collision Reporting Center in Arizona as of May 30, 2018.
 The Collision Reporting Center provides a place for the public to report traffic accidents for the purpose of meeting legal and insurance requirements.

 It’s important to have a police report if you are involved in an accident.
-Injuries sometimes seem minor (or even nonexistent) at first, but once the shock wears off they may become apparent.
+Injuries sometimes seem minor or even nonexistent at first, but once the shock wears off they may become apparent.
 The insurance company will want to see a police report of the accident.
-The Collision Reporting Center provides a good option for those who are involved in seemingly “minor” accidents to report the incident and get a police report.
+The Collision Reporting Center provides a good option for those who are involved in seemingly “minor” accidents to report the incident and obtain a police report.

 There’s no charge for this service, which is a partnership with a Canadian company (Accident Support Services International), which has a total of 33 Collision Reporting Centers in North America.
 The Center in Tucson is the second in the United States.
 Funding for the company is provided by several insurance companies.

-Police will still need to respond and investigate collisions in the following cases:
+Police will still respond and investigate collisions in the following cases:

 • If a death occurs.